awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 ### RuntimeManagementConfig examples<a name="sam-resource-function--examples--runtimemanagementconfig-examples"></a>

-#### A Lambda function configured to update its runtime environment according to current behavior<a name="sam-resource-function--examples--runtimemanagementconfig-example1"></a>
+A Lambda function configured to update its runtime environment according to current behavior:

 ```
 TestFunction